mvolkmann/blog/src/containers.md

 The `-v` flag says that the file path `/data` inside the container should be mapped to the file path `$HOME/data` outside the container.

+Include the `-v` flag with a mapping once per volume to be shared.

 Another way to use a volume is to explicitly define it.

 - cd to the local directory to be shared.